 - Dynamic (a buffer time is calculated dynamically, given a card size estimate, expressen in hours)

-This article introduces "Dynamic TameFlow Buffer Management" with Management Type "Workpackage Level" and "Dynamic" Buffer calculation.
+This article introduces "Dynamic TameFlow Buffer Management" with Management Type "Workpackage Level" and Fixed and Dynamic Buffer calculation.
 Refer to this section to learn more about the other combinations and possibilities.

 Card type configuration